tldr-pages/tldr/contributing-guides/style-guide.md

 >
 > you can use any valid value as they are placeholders.

-The basic format of each page should match the following template and have at most 8 code examples:
+The basic format of each page should match the following template and have at most 8 command examples:

 ```md
 # command_name